 These assumptions are consistent with figures released in Australian Demographic Statistics, June Quarter 2017 (cat. no. 3101.0).

-The situation in Sydney is not as bad as some other highly populated cities but it still does not make for a very comfortable way for humanity to live.
-Over crowding on trains and roads and housing is just one of the many uncomfortable factors of growing populations.
+The situation in Sydney while not as bad as some other highly populated cities still does not provide a very comfortable way for us to live.
+Overcrowding on trains and roads and housing is just one of the many uncomfortable factors of growing populations.